-Depreciating asset - an asset that has a limited effective life and can reasonably be expected to decline in value over the time it is used.
+A depreciating asset is an asset that has a limited effective life and can reasonably be expected to decline in value over the time it is used.
 Some assets are specifically excluded from the definition.

 Depreciating assets generally

 There is a set of general rules for working out deductions for the decline in value of depreciating assets.